 It killed my boy.
 My beautiful baby boy.

 After the funeral, gossip can be heard.
-Some people say they heard the woman and the mayor had a thing last night, but that he wasn't up to the task.
-Some are jealous the mayor even got to be with her at all and other don't believe it, after all, she is grieving the loss of a child, the mayor would never take advantage of a mother's grief like that.
+Some people say they heard the woman and the mayor had a thing last night, but that he wasn’t up to the task.
+Some are jealous the mayor even got to be with her at all and others simply don’t believe it.
+After all, she is grieving the loss of a child, the mayor would never take advantage of a mothers grief like that.

 Soon, it becomes apparent the woman has left the gathering.
 Iankunn is also missing.
 Speaking to some of the other boys from the aldeia, they can be heard gossiping about how Iankunn is going to get laid by the new woman in town.